victor-likes-coding/sustainable-spaces/README.md

 ### Rent Caps

-In the event we acqiure homes through crowdfunding, we will make rent equal to PITI (principal, interest, taxes, insurance) \* ~1.28 (capex, management, vacancy, other fees\* AKA Essential Fees) + 15%.
+In the event we acqiure homes through crowdfunding, we will make rent equal to PITI (principal, interest, taxes, insurance) \* ~1.28 (capex, management, vacancy, other fees\* AKA Essential Fees, **Disclaimer:** subject to change due to payment processors and etc that we have no control over) + 15%.
 For example:
 PITI | Essential Fees | Flat Rate | Total
 |----|----|----|----|
 Base | 1.28% | 15% | varies